HoangNguyen0712/RCWall/README.md

 # Steps to use the package

 Step 1: Download all file in this repository into one folder.

-Step 2: Run the python file GUI_RCWallStructures.py.
+Step 2: Run the python file GUI_RCWallStructures.py to open the graphical user interface (GUI).

-Step 3: Fill out all the required input variables (consider ground motion type (13 variables) or without consider it (14 input variables)).
+Step 3: Fill out all the required input variables (consider ground motion type (13 variables) or without consider it (14 input variables)) in the GUI.

 Step 4: Press "Predict" button to obtain the maximum interstory drift of RC wall structure.

+# Note

+CNN_InputSet1.h5 and CNN_InputSet2.h5 are the developed models for input set 1 and input set 2, respectively.